-Members of the Silene plant genus can be either hardy annuals or perennials and range in height from 5 to 60 cm.
+Members of the Silene plant genus can be either hardy annuals or perennials.
+Plants range in height from 5 to 60 cm (2 to 30 inches).

-As they are a large genus, the blooming time of Silene is species specific, ranging from Spring to early autumn.
+As they are a large genus, the blooming time of Silene genus members is species specific, ranging from Spring to early autumn.

-They usually carry masses of small flowers that may be red, pink or white.
+They usually carry masses of small flowers.
+These may be red, pink, or white.

 Some of the common names for Silene include Campion, Fire Pink, Catchfly, Moss Campion, Maiden's tears, Rose of Heaven, Wild Pink, Sweet William Catchfly, and None so Pretty.